SarahChoung/spacex-launches/README.md

 # spacex-launches

 An app that uses GraphQL, Express, React, Apollo, and the SpaceX API.
+Credits to Traversy Media.